alexD1990/conduit-core/README.md

 | **Cloud Storage** | S3                 | S3                              | Yes             |
 | **Databases**     | PostgreSQL         | PostgreSQL, Snowflake, BigQuery | PostgreSQL only |

+Note: `DummySource` and `DummyDestination` are provided for testing and validation purposes.

 Snowflake and BigQuery are destination-only connectors.
 DummySource and DummyDestination exist for testing and validation.